Werewolf by Night: Fictional character biography

-Jake Gomez

-Jake Gomez is a boy of Hopi descent who underwent his first werewolf transformation at the age of 13 due to a curse in his family.
-He was able to get control over his werewolf form with the help of his grandmother Rora and his friend Molly.
-Jake first appeared when hunters were hunting rabbits on Hopi tribal lands and fought them off.
-Rora advised him to be careful in the mission at Life Pharmaceuticals where he worked in the day due to the government going after teenage superheroes.

-During the "Blood Hunt" event, Gomez battles the ghost of Duke, the uncle of his friend Trevor, at the Wild Dino Adventure Park.

 Powers and abilities

-Both incarnations of Werewolf by Night can transform into anthropomorphic wolves, either during a full moon or voluntarily.
-This gives them superhuman physical abilities, powerful claws, and a healing factor.
-However, they are vulnerable to magic and silver due to their innate purity.
+Jack Russell is a descendant of the mystically altered offshoot of humans known as Lycanthropes.
+During the night of the full moon and the two nights surrounding it he is forced to mutate into a werewolf, a large, powerful form which is a hybrid of human and wolf, and loses his human intellect.
+He is also capable of transforming voluntarily outside of the full moon, at which time he remains in control of himself.
+As a werewolf, Jack gains the proportionate physical advantages of a wolf.
+In this form, he possesses superhuman strength, speed, stamina, durability, agility, reflexes, and acute senses.
+He possesses a superhuman sense of smell, which carries over to his human form.
+He has powerful teeth and claws that are able to rend light metals.
+The Werewolf is resistant to many forms of conventional injury and very difficult to kill by conventional means.
+Though he can be severely wounded, his accelerated healing factor allows him to recover from non-fatal wounds much faster than a human would.
+He is vulnerable to magical attacks and, like all werewolves, he can be killed by weapons made of silver, due to its inherent mystical "purity."

 Reception

 Critical response

 Martyn Warren of Screen Rant included Jack Russell in their "Top 10 Werewolves In Comics" list, while George Chrysostomou ranked him 5th in their "Marvel Comics: 10 Most Powerful Werewolves" list.
 Comic Book Resources ranked the Jack Russell 2nd in their "10 Best Members Of Marvel's Legion Of Monsters" list, 2nd in their "10 Strongest Moon Knight Villains" list, 6th in their "10 Best Wolf-Inspired Characters in Comics" list, 8th in their "Scariest Comic Book Werewolves" list, and 9th in their "10 Most Powerful Members of Marvel's Midnight Sons" list.
 Marc Buxton of Den of Geek ranked the Jack Russell incarnation of Werewolf 6th in their "Marvel's 31 Best Monsters" list, writing, "Who ever thought a werewolf named Jack Russell could be so awesome?
 Werewolf by Night was part of the Marvel monster surge of the early '70s and remains one of Marvel's most heroic classic monsters."

-Mick Joest of CinemaBlend included Jake Gomez in their "6 Offbeat Marvel Characters The MCU Needs To Introduce" list.
-George Chrysostomou of Screen Rant ranked Jake Gomez 4th in their "Marvel Comics: 10 Most Powerful Werewolves" list.

 Other versions

 Infinity Wars

-Norman Russell / Goblin by Night, an amalgamation of Werewolf by Night and Norman Osborn / Green Goblin created by the Infinity Gems, appears in Infinity Wars.
+Norman Russell / Goblin by Night, a composite character based on Werewolf by Night and Norman Osborn / Green Goblin, appears in Infinity Wars.

 Marvel Adventures

-An alternate universe variant of Jack Russell from Earth-20051 appears in Marvel Adventures.
+An alternate universe version of Jack Russell from Earth-20051 appears in Marvel Adventures.